What’s A Company Record Book Anyway?

 - Certificate of Formation

-– Organizational Meeting Minutes (or written consent in lieu of)
+- Organizational Meeting Minutes (or Unanimous Written Consent in lieu of)

 - Company Agreement/Bylaws/Partnership Agreement